 The Treehouse – In the grounds of Alnwick Gardens, this magical treetop restaurant complete with wobbly rope bridges should not be missed.
 Denwick Lane, Alnwick.
 Tel: 01665 511852.

 The Old Boat House – Fantastic seafood overlooking Amble harbour.
 Great for light lunches or evening meals watching the sun go down.
 Also offers restaurant quality takeaway food, but only delivers to Amble postcodes.
 Leazes Street, Amble.
 Tel: 01665 711232

 Sunnyhills of Belford– A wholesome and fun farm shop bistro with fresh, local and tasty breakfasts, lunches and cakes.
 There is a play area for the children, ride-on tractors, chickens and alpacas.
 South Road, Belford.
 Tel: 01668 219662.

-The Potted Lobster – A newcomer to the Bamburgh restaurant scene and receiving rave reviews for its delicious seafood and a mention in the Michelin Guide.
+The Potted Lobster – One of the most popular Bamburgh restaurants, receiving rave reviews for its delicious seafood and a mention in the Michelin Guide.
 Well worth a try.
 2-3 Lucker Road, Bamburgh.
 Tel: 01668 214088.

 The Victoria Hotel– Enjoy breakfast, lunch or dinner at the brasserie within this central village hotel.
 Great service and a fulfilling children’s menu.
 1 Front Street, Bamburgh.
 Tel: 01668 214431.